Luther Simjian: Bankograph (ATM)

 Simjian was granted over 20 patents for the Bankograph.
 His "Apparatus for collecting an article for deposit" (filed in 1958) was granted in late March 1960.
 It was covered by the New York Times, which described it as a "robot bank teller that gives the depositor a picture of the money he puts in.
 There can never be any question as to the number and bills to be credited to his account."
 Simjian filed for a patent for "Subscriber controlled apparatus" in 1959.
 In 1960 Simjian filed for patent a device that incorporated an ATM photographing the deposited check.

 Described as "less than a full-function ATM," the Bankograph was an automatic deposit machine that accepted cash and check deposits at all times.
 A camera inside the machine took snapshots of the deposits, copies of which were given to the customers as receipts.
 He introduced it to the wider public in 1961, when it was placed in a few City Bank of New York bank lobbies for six months.
 The company discontinued its use due to limited appeal.
 Simjian wrote in his autobiography: "It seems the only people who were using the machines were a small number of prostitutes and gamblers who didn't want to deal with tellers face to face.
 And the bank said there were not enough of them to make the deal lucrative."
 Hayward argues that the Bankograph was ultimately a failure "because of its evasion of established norms of visuality associated with banking at the time."
 Konheim described it as "perhaps the first ATM" and "an early and not-very-successful prototype of an ATM."
 The New York Times wrote in 1998 that it was his most famous invention and "the basis for the now-ubiquitous A.T.M., from which he never made a penny."

+The authors of a 2009 study in the journal Marketing Science credited Simjian with the first concept (1957), the first patent (1957), and the first prototype (1960) of the ATM, which they listed as a radical innovation, but credited De La Rue Instruments with mico-commercialization, the first sale of an innovation (1967), and Docutel with macro-commercialization, the first year a firm sells the innovation to a broad market (1969).